top of page

 Return to Europe

-Of the more than 5,000 ships that formed the original D-Day armada, the O'Brien was the only ship to return 50 years later (although smaller vessels from many countries also returned).
-During that historic occasion, the O'Brien and her crew were reviewed by the Queen of England from the royal yacht Britannia, visited by the President of the United States, and honored on both sides of the English Channel.
+Of more than 5,000 ships in the D-Day armada, the O’Brien was the only one to return.
+She was reviewed by the Queen of England from the royal yacht Britannia, greeted by the President of the United States, and celebrated on both sides of the English Channel.

 PRESENT DAY